1. Cut and place the red pepper and chilli on a lined baking

 3. Drain the can of chestnuts, chop them and put them aside.

-4. Chop the onion and garlic gloves - add this to a large frying
+4. Chop the onion and garlic gloves either by hand or to save

 pan with 2 tablespoons of olive oil and gently fry for a few